College Bowl: Later history

 In the 1990s with the rise of the Academic Competition Federation and National Academic Quiz Tournaments, both with their national championships, several schools (such as the University of Maryland, the University of Chicago, both former national champions, and recent runner up Georgia Tech) "de-affiliated" from College Bowl.
 Factors that contributed to this process included, among other issues, eligibility rules for College Bowl (which limited the number of graduate students who could compete and required a minimum course load), higher participation costs for College Bowl relative to these other formats, and concerns regarding the quality and difficulty of the questions used in College Bowl competitions.

 2021 revival

 On November 24, 2020, it was announced that a 10-episode revival of the series had been ordered at NBC, with Peyton Manning as host (and producer) and his brother Cooper serving as sidekick.
 The revival, titled Capital One College Bowl, premiered on June 22, 2021.
-Twelve teams compete for $1 million in scholarship funds; each team fields four players, three of whom are starters.
-The fourth player is a backup player who replaces a team player if it is necessary to be replaced.
+Twelve teams compete for $1 million in scholarship funds; each team fields four players, three starters and one alternate who can be brought in if a starter has to withdraw for any reason.

 On April 28, 2022, NBC renewed the series for a second season, with Harry Friedman being named executive producer.
 The second season premiered on September 9, 2022.